Catherine Afeku

 Catherine Ablema Afeku (born June 27, 1967) is a Ghanaian politician.
 She is a member of the New Patriotic Party and the Member of Parliament for the Evalue Gwira Constituency in the Western Region.
 She was a cabinet minister in the Nana Akuffo-Addo administration and served as the Minister of Tourism, Culture and Creative Arts of Ghana from February 2017 to February 2019.

 She was reshuffled from the Ministry of Tourism to the Presidency of the Republic of Ghana on 28 February 2019.
 She is currently a Minister of State at the Office of the President, assigned to the Office of the Senior Minister.

 Early life and education

-She was born at Axim in the Western Region.
+She was born at Axim and attended Nsein Senior High School, now Kwame Nkrumah Senior High School, Axim in the Western Region.
 She obtained a Master of Business Administration from the Keller Graduate School of Management of DeVry University in Atlanta, Georgia in the year 2000.

 Working life

 Afeku has worked with the World Bank and Stico Petroleum in Kenya, where she served as a business development consultant.
 She was also employed at the Inlingua School of languages in Brescia, Italy.
 In the early 2000s she became a Government of Ghana spokesperson for infrastructure in the John Agyekum Kufour administration.